 - Is my business model flawed?

-- Do I simply need a vacation?
+- Do I need a vacation?

-Sometimes situations such as divorce, death or the dissolution of a partnership can force an involuntary sale.
+Situations such as divorce, death or the dissolution of a partnership can force an involuntary sale.
 In these cases, you’ll need to do what you can to make the best of a bad situation.

 4. You receive an offer you can’t refuse